Group-6-CPS831-CP8202/app/README.md

 1. Install the dependencies via the `./install.sh` (or `./install.bat` on Windows)

-   - Creates a python virtual environment in the `backend` directory and installs the requirements
-   - Installs all the required npm packages in the frontend

 2. Run the local servers via the `./start.sh` (or `./install.bat` on Windows)

 ## Developing